Waikato District Councillor

 Economic development to support liveable, thriving, connected communities

 Waikato District is one of the fastest-growing district councils in the country.
 Managing this growth and maintaining ratepayer affordability to fund the infrastructure required are two of the Council’s biggest challenges.
-The Council needs to continue to attract and encourage new commercial activity to provide local employment, to help fund the growth pressure and to underpin the Council vision of liveable, thriving and connected communities.
+As the district grows, the Council needs to continue to attract and encourage new commercial activity to provide local employment, to help fund the growth pressure and to underpin the Council vision of liveable, thriving and connected communities.
 This must be balanced by the need to continue to protect some of the country’s most fertile soils, recognising that primary industries are still the biggest employers in the district and essential to the district’s and the country’s economic wellbeing.
-I support the current strategy of concentrating development around identified growth nodes in the district and would like to ensure that – in practice – the Council provides for satisfactory buffers between residential, industrial and rural zones.
+The Council's growth and economic development strategy, Waikato 2070, is due for a major review and will be a focus for the new Council elected in 2025.

 -